qmk/qmk_firmware/docs/getting_started_build_tools.md

     nix-shell --arg arm false

 ## macOS
-If you're using [homebrew,](http://brew.sh/) you can use the following commands:
+If you're using [Homebrew](http://brew.sh/), you can use the following commands:

     brew tap osx-cross/avr
-    brew tap PX4/homebrew-px4
+    brew tap osx-cross/arm
     brew update
     brew install avr-gcc@8
     brew link --force avr-gcc@8
     brew install dfu-programmer
     brew install dfu-util
-    brew install gcc-arm-none-eabi
+    brew install arm-gcc-bin@8
+    brew link --force arm-gcc-bin@8
     brew install avrdude

 This is the recommended method.
 If you don't have homebrew, [install it!](http://brew.sh/) It's very much worth it for anyone who works in the command line.
 Note that the `make` and `make install` portion during the homebrew installation of `avr-gcc@8` can take over 20 minutes and exhibit high CPU usage.